red-collar-official/flutter_kore/docs/testing.md

 More info about DI can be found [here](./di.md).

-Test view models can be passed as params to mvvm widgets:
+Test view models can be passed as parameter to mvvm widgets:

 ```dart
 final widget = PostView(